betheducky/read-more-books-library-frontend/README.md

 ng serve
 ```

-Navigate to `http://localhost:4200/` or your specified local server URL.
+Navigate to `http://localhost:4200/` or your specified local development server URL.
 The application will automatically reload if you change any of the source files.

 ---